-Substitution of fixed line services by OTT services (e.g. by apps and social media such as Skype, Facebook, WhatsApp, etc.) and TV content (e.g. Netflix, Amazon Prime Video, Disney+) could put further pressure on revenues and margins as these OTT services continue to gain ground.
+On the retail side, substitution of fixed line services by over-the-top (OTT) services (e.g. by apps and social media such as Skype, Facebook, WhatsApp, etc.) and TV content (e.g. Netflix, Amazon Prime Video, Disney+) could put further pressure on revenues and margins as these OTT services continue to gain ground.